The Third Party Litigation Funding Law Review: Switzerland

-The past years have seen some movement in the Swiss market for litigation funding, with Nivalion AG, Vannin Capital and Swiss Legal Finance SA entering as new participants.78 Foreign participants, in particular the ones based in Germany, the United Kingdom or France, have also shown an increased interest in the Swiss market.
+The past years have seen some movement in the Swiss market for litigation funding, with Nivalion AG, Vannin Capital, Swiss Legal Finance SA and, just recently, Liti Capital SA entering as new participants.80 Foreign participants, in particular the ones based in Germany, the United Kingdom or France, have also shown an increased interest in the Swiss market.

 Conclusions and outlook

 The fact that the importance of third party funding in Switzerland has remained rather modest until now may in part have to do with the fact that class actions or other mechanisms of collective redress do not exist in Switzerland at present.
-In 2013, the Swiss government, the Federal Council, had published a report on collective redress, which suggested a number of measures to improve an efficient handling of mass claims in Swiss civil procedure.82 In this report, the government expressed support for the further development of the Swiss market for litigation funding and described it as an important factor to improve access to justice in mass tort and consumer cases.83 In March 2018, the Federal Council proposed a partial revision of the CPC, one of the key objectives of which was to strengthen mechanisms of collective redress.
-Furthermore, the preliminary draft law provided for a duty for courts to inform plaintiffs about the possibility of litigation funding.84 However, on 26 February 2020, the Federal Council published the draft bill concerning the revision of the CPC, which – if enacted – would oblige only the government (but not the courts) to provide the public with information on third party litigation funding to facilitate access.85 Beyond that, it is proposed that the advance on costs that the plaintiff has to pay at the initiation of the proceedings should be reduced to half of the expected court costs.86 This measure would lower the cost barrier for litigation in general.
-The introduction of mechanisms of collective redress has, however, been excluded from the proposed revision for the time being and will – if at all – be addressed in a separate legislative proposal in the future.87
+In 2013, the Swiss government, the Federal Council, had published a report on collective redress, which suggested a number of measures to improve an efficient handling of mass claims in Swiss civil procedure.84 In this report, the government expressed support for the further development of the Swiss market for litigation funding and described it as an important factor to improve access to justice in mass tort and consumer cases.85 In March 2018, the Federal Council proposed a partial revision of the CPC, one of the key objectives of which was to strengthen mechanisms of collective redress.
+Furthermore, the preliminary draft law provided for a duty for courts to inform plaintiffs about the possibility of litigation funding.86 However, on 26 February 2020, the Federal Council published the draft bill concerning the revision of the CPC, which – if enacted – would oblige only the government (but not the courts) to provide the public with information on third party litigation funding to facilitate access.87 Beyond that, it is proposed that the advance on costs that the plaintiff has to pay at the initiation of the proceedings should be reduced to half of the expected court costs.88 This measure would lower the cost barrier for litigation in general.
+The debate on the proposed revision in parliament is still ongoing.
+The introduction of mechanisms of collective redress has, however, been excluded for the time being and will – if at all – be addressed in a separate legislative proposal in the future.89

 These legislative efforts to establish mechanisms of collective redress in Swiss law would, if made law in future, further favour the development of third party funding in Switzerland.